TheIoTLearningInitiative/Master/Faq.md

   -  Intermmediate Solution?
   -  Integration
 - 90: All
-  - Limited an all verticals
+  - Limited an all verticals?
-  -
+  - Project focus?
+People bring ideas and develop

 ## Components